Love at First Bite: Reception

 The film was a financial success, grossing $2,136,923 in its first 10 days.
 It went on to gross $44 million against a $3 million budget and ranking at number 13 on a list of the top grossing films of 1979.
+(Or rentals of $20.6 million).)

 It was AIP's highest-grossing film until the release of The Amityville Horror later in the year.
 It was one of the highest-grossing independent films for many years.
 Critical reviews at the time were mixed, however.
-Love at First Bite has a 70% "Fresh" rating at the film review aggregator website Rotten Tomatoes, based on 23 reviews with the site's consensus reading: "Love At First Bite could use some more warm-blooded barbs to liven up its undead comedy, but George Hamilton's campy charisma gives the prince of darkness some welcome pizazz".
+Love at First Bite has a 71% "Fresh" rating at the film review aggregator website Rotten Tomatoes, based on 24 reviews with the site's consensus reading: "Love At First Bite could use some more warm-blooded barbs to liven up its undead comedy, but George Hamilton's campy charisma gives the prince of darkness some welcome pizazz".

 Janet Maslin of The New York Times described Love as "[a] coarse, delightful little movie with a bang-up cast and no pretensions at all," while Dave Kehr lamented the film's "hodgepodge of flat one-liners and graceless slapstick."
 Variety noted a "tendency to lurch from joke to joke" and observed that the story may be "silly," but Hamilton "makes it work.
 In the first place, he's funny just to watch."
 Gene Siskel of the Chicago Tribune gave the film zero stars out of four, writing that Hamilton "has no idea how to play comedy" and gave "a smug performance in a film full of tired jokes and some of the most cruel racial stereotyping you'll ever see."
 Charles Champlin of the Los Angeles Times wrote, "It is not quite the coupling of the decade, and Ms. St. James, although sympathetic, looks occasionally distracted, as if she were expecting a phone call at any minute.
 But Hamilton, baying 'Children of de night, shawt opp' at the baying wolves outside, has all the energy the movie needs.
 His characterization, grandly sweeping, sincere, preposterous but solemn, is just right."
 Gary Arnold of The Washington Post suggested that the film "was evidently contrived by funnymen who started to run short of gags right after thinking up the title," also observing that Susan Saint James "doesn't even seem to be trying" and that "Hamilton does an acceptable vocal impression of Bela Lugosi, but the act may have been more amusing when he was just doing it for friends."
 Tom Milne of The Monthly Film Bulletin compared the film to the work of Mel Brooks and opined that it had "fewer belly-laughs than Young Frankenstein" but was "more consistent in its humour, partly because it pays more attention to character ... but chiefly because it adheres to its aim of producing 'a comedic Dracula, rather than a comical one.'"